sciZer0/7/v/README.md

 <b>About Today's States</b>

-Nearly each of the existing states is anti-people and, to one or another degree, a despotic regime repressing opportunities of people and wanting to only strengthen its power — control over people.
+Nearly each of the existing states is anti-people and, to one or another degree, a despotic regime repressing opportunities of people and wanting to only strengthen its power — its control over people.
+COVID, financial crisis, and CBDC are powerful tools for today's states to do this all.

 Politicians are just actors playing their roles in a play called "Democracy" and pretending they want to improve people's lives.